dmitryusikriseapps/MarusyaObjLoader/README.md

 obj - .obj file in a storage

-normalizeCoefficient - allows normalize vertices
+normalizeCoefficient - allows normalizing vertices

 flipTextureCoordinates - reverse a texture or not